sehnem/tap-shopify/README.md

 # tap-shopify

-`tap-shopify` is a Singer tap for Shopify.
+`tap-shopify` is a Singer tap for Shopify that uses the GraphQL API.
+This tap is currently in beta.
+The schema definition is dynamic and retrieves all nested fields that are not connections to other objects.
+However, it may require adjustments.
+Since we don’t have a real use case for the tap yet, we couldn’t determine the best approach.
+We welcome contributions and feedback

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.